All-depth fishery

 Bottomfish restrictions

-The retention of yelloweye rockfish is prohibited at all times.
+Retention of yelloweye rockfish is prohibited at all times.

-Recreational fishing for, retention or possession of lingcod is prohibited seaward of a line extending from 46°38.17'N. lat., 124°20.00'W. long. to 46°33.00’ N. Lat., 124°21.00’ W. long.
+Recreational fishing for, retention, or possession of lingcod is prohibited seaward of a line extending from 46°38.17'N. lat., 124°20.00'W. long. to 46°33.00’ N. Lat., 124°21.00’ W. long.
 Except, lingcod may be taken, retained and possessed in this area from June 1 through June 15 and September 1 through September 30.

 NOTE: Bottomfish caught in the Pacific Ocean and landed into a Washington port are subject to Washington personal use fishing regulations including possession limits (WAC 220-305-010).
 That is, recreational anglers are prohibited from landing recreational bottomfish in excess of the possession limits in place for the port of landing.